 Can I come by and shop in the store if I'm not a member? - Of course!
 Our farm store is open 7 days a week to the public.
-We have produce, beef, pork and a whole host of organic local treats like cheese, honey, and chocolate available for purchase.
+We have produce, beef, pork, and chicken for individual sale.
 Eggs are available depending on our supplies.

 What kind of chicken lays the green and blue eggs? – Those pretty Easter Egg colors come from Ameraucana hens.
 There are several types that lay pink, blue, green and chocolate colors- lots of fun for the kids to see these in the egg carton!